albedo-engine/swizzler/README.md

 $ swizzler manual -i ./source.png:2 -i ./source.png:1 -i ./source.png:0
 ```

-The number of arguments determines the number of channels of the output image.
-For instance,
-generating a _grayscale_ image is done by using:
+The number of arguments defines the number of channels of the output image.
+For instance, generating a _grayscale_ image is done by using:

 ```sh
 $ swizzler manual -i ./source.png:0